gauravmeee/My_md_Notes/📚 More CourseWork/📕 OOPS/▶️✔️ Tutorial_OOPS (Harry).md

 ## Procedure Oriented Programming (POP)
-- large problems are divided into smaller problems known as functions
+- large problems are ==divided into smaller problems known as functions==
-- program is written as sequence of procedure or function
+- ==program is written as sequence of procedure== or function
 - Each procedure contains a series of instructions for performing specific task.
 - During the program execution each procedure (function) can be called by the other procedure
 - To call procedure, we have to write function name only
 - we concentrate on functions and gives very little attention to the data that are being used by functions.
 - The major emphasis is on `PROCEDURE` and not on the data.
 - In a multi-function program, many important data items are placed as `global` so that they may be accessed by all the function ( and each functions may have its own local data)
-- Global data are more vulnerable to an accidental change by a function.
+- ==Global data are more vulnerable to an accidental change by a function==.
 In a large program it is very difficult to Identify what data is used by which function.
 - *Example :* of POP languages `C, Cobol, Fortan, Pascal`
 ## Object Oriented Programming (OOP)
-- OOP treats data as critical element in the program development and does not allow it to flow freely around the system.
+- OOP ==treats data as critical element== in the program development and does not allow it to flow freely around the system.
 - Major emphasis is on `DATA` rather than `PROCEDURE`
-- it **ties data** more closely to the function that operate on it, and protects it from accidental modification from outside function
+- it ==**ties data** more closely to the function that operate on it==, and protects it from accidental modification from outside function
 - Oop allow decomposition of a problem into a number of entities called `objects` and then builds data and function around these objects.
 - The data of an object can be accessed only by the function associated with that object.
 (However the function of one object can access the function of other object)
 -  *Example :* `C++, Java, Python, .NET`